mandolyte/open-datasets-places/README.md

 Adding regex support to SQLite3: https://stackoverflow.com/questions/5071601/how-do-i-use-regex-in-a-sqlite-query

-# Appendix B - Data Improvements
+# Appendix B - To Do

 ## Simplification